Ottomar Anschütz

-Ottomar Anschütz (16 May 1846, in Lissa – 30 May 1907, in Berlin) was a German inventor, photographer, and chronophotographer.
+Ottomar Anschütz (16 May 1846 – 30 May 1907) was a German inventor, photographer, and chronophotographer.

 He is widely seen as an early pioneer in the history of film technology.
+At the Postfuhramt in Berlin, Anschütz held the first showing of life sized pictures in motion on 25 November 1894.

 Career

-Anschütz studied photography between 1864 and 1868 under the well-known photographers Ferdinand Beyrich (Berlin), Franz Hanfstaengl (Munich) und Ludwig Angerer (Vienna).
+Anschütz studied photography between 1864 and 1868 under the well-known photographers Ferdinand Beyrich (Berlin), Franz Hanfstaengl (Munich) and Ludwig Angerer (Vienna).
 He received recognition for his photograph of John of Saxony on horseback in 1867.
 He then took over his father's company in Lissa, mainly working as a portrait photographer and as a decorative painter.

 Anschütz made his first instantaneous photographs in 1881.
 He developed his portable camera that allowed shutter speeds as short as 1/1000 of a second in 1882.
-He made a name for himself with sharp photographs of imperial military demonstrations in Breslau in 1882 and gained more fame with pictures of flying storks in 1884.
+He made a name for himself with sharp photographs of imperial military demonstrations in Breslau in 1882 and gained more fame with pictures of flying white storks (Ciconia ciconia) in 1884 — the first photographs of birds in the wild.
 He organized exhibitions of his work at the Berlin Kriegsakademie and the Düsseldorf Kunsthalle.
 In 1885, Anschütz started working on chronophotography, leading to very successful exhibitions of motion pictures with his Electrotachyscope from 1887 onward (see below).
 Anschütz made pictures of the firing of cannonballs at 76 millionths of a second with a shutter that he patented on 11 November 1888 as the Brennebenen-Verschluß, marketed in cameras by C.P.
 Goerz & Co for almost 30 years.
 Anschütz designs at least three different camera models for the company in collaboration with Carl Paul Goerz.

 Anschütz moved to Berlin in 1888 and opened a studio at Charlottenstr.
 59.